nancyletranx3/Amazon-Product-Reviews/index.md

 **Reviews**
 - Removing any blank reviews
 - Removing non-word reviews (symbols or numbers)
-- Removing any item that has less than 100 reviews since it won’t help us with the analysis
 - Cleaning the reviews text by eliminating stop words
 - Removing punctuations
 - Lowercase all words